thevickypedia/pyfilebrowser/docs/_sources/README.md.txt

 - **rate_limit** - `Dict/List[Dict]` with the rate limit for the proxy server. _Defaults to `None`_

-> `origin_refresh` allows users to set a custom interval to update the public and private IP address of the host, based on their DHCP lease renewal.<br>This is specifically useful in cases of long running sessions.
+> `origin_refresh` allows users to set a custom interval to update the public and private IP address of the host, based on their DHCP lease renewal.<br>This is specifically useful in cases of long-running server sessions.
 </details>

 <details>